chandchen/scraping/README.md

-# ebay-ministry
+# Scraping

-This project is mainly to provide support for ebay department, including staff management, data management for daily use and extracting the data from other websites.
+This project is mainly for data management for daily use and extracting the data from other websites.
 It's build with django framework.

 ## Getting Started